What Is Dead Stock? Meaning, Causes & 7 Ways to Prevent It 2026

-Every ecommerce seller has been there: boxes of products sitting untouched in the warehouse for months, quietly draining cash and taking up space that could hold items that actually sell.
-That unsold inventory has a name — dead stock — and it is one of the most common yet underestimated threats to ecommerce profitability.
+Dead stock is unsold inventory sitting untouched in your warehouse for months, quietly draining cash and taking up space that could hold items that actually sell.
+It is one of the most common yet underestimated threats to ecommerce profitability.
 Industry estimates suggest that up to 30% of inventory held by retailers qualifies as dead or slow-moving stock at any given time, representing billions in tied-up capital globally.
 Understanding what dead stock is, why it happens, and how to prevent it is not optional — it is essential for any seller looking to grow sustainably.

 Dead stock (also written as “deadstock”) refers to merchandise that has not been sold and is unlikely to be sold in the future.
 Unlike slow-moving inventory, which still trickles out over time, dead stock has essentially stopped generating any revenue at all.